 The logic behind this game is that the initial amount of money sent by the sender is an indicator of trust towards the (unknown) receiver because any money sent placed the sender at risk for not getting any of it back.
 Thus, the amount of money sent is a proxy for the amount of trust the sender has in the receiver.

 Our results showed that level of trust in a stranger was predicted by how widely the participants had travelled.

 But does foreign travel actually cause an increase in trust?
-To find out, we ran a longitudinal study measuring generalised trust before and after a group of Chinese individuals traveled abroad.
-We found that those who traveled most broadly (i.e. to a larger number of countries) showed a significant boost in their overall levels of trust compared to those who traveled less broadly, or a comparable group that did not travel at all.
+To find out, we ran a longitudinal study measuring generalised trust before and after a group of Chinese individuals travelled abroad.
+We found that those who travelled most broadly (i.e. to a larger number of countries) showed a significant boost in their overall levels of trust compared to those who travelled less broadly, or a comparable group that did not travel at all.
 By testing for changes in generalised trust we were able to demonstrate that broad foreign experiences do cause increases in trust.

 Stronger Sense of Self

 Other work currently in progress with Professors Hajo Adam and Otilia Obodaru (both of whom are alums of INSEAD’s PhD programme and are now faculty at Rice University’s Jones School of Business) shows the experience of living in a foreign country can fundamentally alter one’s sense of self.
 Anecdotally, people who live abroad often speak of the experience as life-changing, and say that they will never see themselves the same way again.